fenago/natural-language-processing-workshop/lab_guides/Lab_4.md

 =================================

-We learned about various types of data in *Chapter 2*, *Feature Extraction Methods*.
+We learned about various types of data in *Lab 2*, *Feature Extraction Methods*.
 Let\'s quickly recapitulate what semi-structured data refers to.
 A dataset is said to be semi-structured if it is not in a row-column format but, if required, can be converted into a structured